 This flavour-packed French Onion Potato Bake is seriously satisfying!
 It takes the classic Potatoes au Gratin bake and adds a French onion twist.
 Potato slices are layered in a creamy French onion-flavoured sauce, topped with cheese and then oven baked until golden and bubbly.
-It’s a delicious, comforting side dish that’s sure to be a dinner time favourite.
+It’s a tasty, comforting potato side dish that’s sure to be a family favourite.

 Traditional au Gratin Potatoes adds cheese between the layers of potatoes.
 In my efforts to make this a more everyday recipe, I just sprinkle the cheese on top.
 If you’d like a more decadent treat, then you can add extra cheese between the layers.